klutchell/mediaserver/README.md

 ## Deployment

-Pull and deploy containers with docker-compose
+Pull and deploy containers with docker-compose.

 ```bash
 docker-compose pull